Reporting Creditable or Non-Creditable Status to CMS

 There are three events which trigger submission of the disclosure.
 The disclosure must be completed:

-- Within sixty (60) days after the first day of the plan year (this is February 29, 2020 for calendar-year plans, but this falls on a Saturday and CMS will likely accept a filing by March 2, 2020 as timely);
+- Within sixty (60) days after the first day of the plan year (this is March 2, 2021 for calendar-year plans);

 - Within thirty (30) days of a mid-year change in the prescription drug plan’s status (from creditable to non-creditable or vice versa); and